etkecc/baibot/docs/configuration/text-generation.md

 In Direct Message rooms with the bot (1:1 rooms), it most usually makes sense for the bot to respond to **all** of your messages, as shown on this [🖼️ screenshot](../screenshots/text-generation.webp).

-In group rooms (with multiple users), it may be more appropriate for the bot to only respond to messages that are **prefixed** with the command prefix (e.g. `!bai`), so that other chat exchange in the room will not trigger it.
-Such a setup is shown on this [🖼️ screenshot](../screenshots/text-generation-prefix-requirement.webp).
+In group rooms (with multiple users), it may be more appropriate for the bot to only respond to messages that are **prefixed** with the command prefix (e.g. `!bai`) or which are [mentioning](https://spec.matrix.org/latest/client-server-api/#user-and-room-mentions) the bot (e.g. `@baibot`), so that other chat exchange in the room will not trigger it.
+Such a setup is shown on the [🖼️ On-demand involvement in the room](../screenshots/text-generation-prefix-requirement.webp) screenshot.

 There are exceptions to these rules, and you can configure the bot to respond only to prefixed messages in a 1:1 room, or to respond to all messages even in a multi-user group room.